-We created this square foot calculator for flooring to take the maths off your plate.
+We created this square-foot calculator for flooring to take the maths off your plate.
+For a more generic tool, you can visit our square footage calculator.
 Thanks to this tool, you can quickly estimate the flooring cost and calculate how much hardwood, vinyl, or laminate flooring you need to install.
 With our help, any construction project is going to be a breeze!

-Already done with flooring?
+Already done with the flooring?
 Check out our wallpaper calculator, too!

 How much flooring do I need?

 Before you drive to the nearest Home Depot to buy your flooring, you have to estimate how much material you actually need.
 You can do it in the following way:

 Measure the room in which you're going to install the floor.
 We recommend measuring the length and width and rounding them up to the nearest inch.
 Be sure to always consider the widest point of the room, even if the walls are not perfectly straight.

 Multiply the width by the length of the room to obtain the square footage.
 If your room is not rectangular but has a more irregular shape, you could try determining its area with our area of a trapezoid calculator.